top of page

 BE OF BRAVE HEART

 Brave Heart Volunteers was founded in 2001, as Sitka's Faith In Action.
+The organization was started by two nurses, Jean Frank and Auriella Hughes, along with several community members, who longed to have hospice and palliative care services available in Sitka.
 SFIA Board member and Native Elder, Henry Moy, wanted to bridge the Native community and SFIA, so a traditional Tlingit name was requested from Sitka Tribe of Alaska Elders.
-After a unique gathering between the Elders and SFIA, Elder Jessie Johnnie had the inspiration for the name Yee gu.aa yáx x’wán, a powerful Tlingit phrase which roughly translates into English as Be of Brave Heart.
+After a unique gathering between the Elders and SFIA, Elder Jessie Johnnie had the inspiration for the name: Yee gu.aa yáx x’wán, a powerful Tlingit phrase which roughly translates into English as Be of Brave Heart.

-Yee gu.aa yáx x’wán are parting words of encouragement to one who is facing a challenge, like a warrior going into battle.
-Close family members also use the phrase to offer prayerlike solace to a loved one at the end of life, who in turn, repeats it to comfort those being left behind.
-It also expresses condolence or support, and emphasizes connections between family and friends who weather life's trials together, like illness, caregiving, and death.
-It is often best experienced through reflection and silence.
+Yee gu.aa yáx x’wán are the parting words of encouragement to one who is facing a challenge, like a warrior going into battle.
+Close family members also use the phrase to offer prayerlike solace to a dying loved one, who in turn, repeats it to comfort those being left behind.
+It also expresses condolences or support, and emphasizes connections between family and friends who weather life's trials together.

 Initially, the name Yee gu.aa yáx x’wán was granted to SFIA informally, like the traditional way in which a Tlingit grandmother blesses a newborn baby.
 But in 2004, during a profound ceremony, SFIA formally received the name.
 Jessie Johnnie and Henry Moy, along with SFIA Board members Jean Frank, Fr.
 Dave Elsensohn, and Gordon Blue, also blessed the corners of SFIA's main gathering room with traditional red paint.
 Noreen Otness passionately intoned and drummed a chant she composed for the ceremony.